Pinterest Pixel

 John Michaloudis

-In this guide, I’ll show you different ways to apply subscript and superscript formatting in Excel.
+In this guide, I will show you different ways to apply subscript and superscript formatting in Excel.

-When working in Excel, I often need to format text in ways that go beyond basic bold and italics.
-One of the formatting styles I find particularly useful is subscript and superscript.
-Whether I’m dealing with chemical formulas (like H₂O), mathematical equations (such as x²), or footnotes, knowing how to apply these styles efficiently in Excel saves time and improves readability.
-In this guide, I’ll show you different ways to apply subscript and superscript formatting in Excel.
+When working in Excel, one of the formatting styles that is particularly useful is subscript and superscript.
+In this guide, I will show you different ways to apply subscript and superscript formatting in Excel.

 Key Takeaways:

-• Subscript and superscript formatting in Excel enhances readability for scientific, mathematical, and professional data.
+• Subscript and superscript formatting in Excel can improve readability.

 • The Format Cells dialog provides a straightforward way to apply subscript or superscript formatting.

-• Adding superscript and subscript buttons to the Quick Access Toolbar or Ribbon saves time for frequent use.
+• Adding superscript and subscript buttons to the Quick Access Toolbar saves time.

-• The CHAR function can create superscripts in text but does not support numerical calculations.
+• The CHAR function can create superscripts in text.

-• Custom number formatting and Alt codes offer alternative methods for applying subscript and superscript in Excel.
+• Custom number formatting and Alt codes offer alternative methods for applying it.

 STEP 1: Select the cell containing the text you want to format.